 Factors to Consider: covered moving costs, total stipend.

-Factors to Consider: health coaching, exercise classes, on-site gym, gym membership, mental health counseling, financial planning, biometric screening.
+Factors to Consider: health coaching, exercise classes, on-site gym, gym membership, mental health counselling, financial planning, biometric screening.

-Factors to Consider: conferences, workshops, online learning, mentorship.
+Factors to Consider: conferences, workshops, online learning, and mentorship.

 Factors to Consider: free/subsidized coffee, snacks, meals, meal subscriptions, and more.